shankar4/Functional-Model/README.md

 I physically naivigated around and found that gtk is under /usr/bin, not /usr/local/bin, as implied above.
 It is listed in the above PATH list.
 So, I am OK.
 Now, I can see the app icon in the dot martrix ('show application') on the left bottom.
 Laucn it from there.
 But, first you need a vcd dump from a HDL simulation.

 ------------------------------------------------------------------------------------------------------------
 9/7/18: Earlier note - ignore: **First upgrading to Ubuntu 18/04, 'Bionic Beaver' as it is available**.
 Some 3rd parthy entries in my source.list are disabled.
 Re-enable them later with the 'software properties' tool in the package manager.
 I had it working as of 9/8/18.
 There were a few surprises along the way, but all is well now.
 See Ubuntu.md documentation under Functional Genomics [here](https://github.com/shankar4/Functional-Genomics/blob/master/Tools/Ubuntu.md).
+There was a big surprise.
+Eclipse stopped working.
+At this point I had Ubuntu 18, SystemC 2.3.2 and Eclipse 3.8.
+The error message on 'java.lang.ClassNotFoundException' led me to this stackoverflow [link](https://stackoverflow.com/questions/3412617/java-lang-classnotfoundexception-org-eclipse-core-runtime-adaptor-eclipsestarte).
+The suggestion provided there on checking on  jar files listed in eclipse\configuration\config.ini did make sense, but had not worked for some.
+Exploring other related links led me to discussion and inability to support Eclipse 3.8 any further on Ubuntu.
+I was ready to give up.
+However, I contacted Accellera, a non-profit organized to support SystemC activities, I posted this along with a comment: "Apparently Eclipse support for Ubuntu stopped at version 3.8, not the current 4.x.
+Support may be lacking going forward.
+Not sure whether it is worth staying with Eclipse."
+Ameya Vikram Singh responded thus: "You can download the Latest Eclipse package from their website which does work on Ubuntu 18.04.[Eclipse CDT](http://www.eclipse.org/downloads/packages/release/photon/r/eclipse-ide-cc-developers) download the package most pertinent to your system.(e.g. Ubuntu 64-bit download the Linux 64-Bit package).
+The Eclipse IDE is very well supported on latest Linux Environments."
+I downloaded on desktop and extracted with a right click.
+I went through installation in a bit more involved manner, as given here: First, I read Eclipse Project Release Notes in the Eclipse installation folder (in my case, it was here: file:///home/shankar/eclipse/cpp-photon/eclipse/readme/readme_eclipse.html),  and online link on [IRC FAQ](http://wiki.eclipse.org/IRC_FAQ#I_just_installed_Eclipse_on_Linux.2C_but_it_does_not_start._What_is_the_problem.3F).
+I found that openJDK (also called GCJ) available, and almost the default in Ubuntu Linux, does not work with Eclipse.
+I had to find the JVM with JRE or JDK that was not connected with OpenJDK.
+I found two entries in the same JVM file.
+One of them was this: /usr/lib/jvm/ibm-java80-jre-x86_64/jre/bin/java.
+I updated the eclipse.ini file located here in the Eclipse installation folder extracted earlier ('eclipse-inst-linux64'):  /home/shankar/Desktop/Install Notes/eclipse-inst-linux64/eclipse-installer/eclipse-inst.ini.
+This required me to add these two lines, above  the -vmargs line  on two separate lines (see below):
+>-vm \
+/usr/lib/jvm/ibm-java80-jre-x86_64/jre/bin/java \
+-vmargs \

+The new .ini file looked like this:
+>-startup \
+plugins/org.eclipse.equinox.launcher_1.4.0.v20161219-1356.jar \
+--launcher.library \
+plugins/org.eclipse.equinox.launcher.gtk.linux.x86_64_1.1.551.v20171108-1834 \
+--launcher.appendVmargs \
+--launcher.XXMaxPermSize \
+256M \
+-name \
+Eclipse Installer \
+-data \
+@noDefault \
+--launcher.GTK_version \
+2 \
+-vm \
+/usr/lib/jvm/ibm-java80-jre-x86_64/jre/bin/java \
+-vmargs \
+-Xms256M \
+-Xmx1024M \

 ------------------------------------------------------------------------------------------------------
 *Ignore the following*: Moved from Verilog to SystemC.
 Kept the info for future ref.